osmlab/osm-community-index/CONTRIBUTING.md

 ### Features

 These are `*.geojson` files found under the `features/` folder.
-Each feature file contains a single GeoJSON `Feature` for an area where a community resource is active.
+Each feature file contains a single GeoJSON `Feature` for a region where a community resource is active.

 Feature files look like this: